State tells voters to request ballots now to improve mail-in voting

 In a set of federal court cases currently before the Western District of Wisconsin, Judge William Conley hinted during a recent hearing that he may extend the deadline of 8 p.m. on Election Day to receive mail-in ballots.
 No matter what Conley decides, however, it likely will be appealed.

-Milwaukee Election Commission Executive Director Claire Woodall-Vogg said her office is providing drop boxes and has hired a communications firm to help produce informational videos about absentee voting.

-“My best advice would be to request your ballot now, and mail it back as soon as possible if you are going to mail it,” said Madison’s Perez.
+Milwaukee Election Commission Executive Director Claire Woodall-Vogg said her office is providing drop boxes and has hired a communications firm to help produce informational videos about absentee voting.“My best advice would be to request your ballot now, and mail it back as soon as possible if you are going to mail it,” said Perez.

 Advocate: More steps needed